HeWeMel/nographs/docs/source/index.rst

 We do not know which part of the graph is necessary to look at in order to find the shortest path and to make sure, it is really the shortest.
-So, we use the traversal strategy *TraversalShortestPaths* of NoGraphs (see `Traversal algorithms`).
+So, we use the traversal strategy *TraversalShortestPaths* of NoGraphs (see `Traversal algorithms <algorithms>`).
 It implements the well-known *Dijkstra* graph algorithm in the lazy evaluation style of NoGraphs.

 .. code-block:: python